Nexfinity/CakeyBot-Wiki/en/auto-responder.md

 * Auto Responders are also limited to Discord's message character limit
 * Messages sent by bots or webhooks will be ignored
 * Non-Premium servers are limited to **100 auto responders**.
 Premium servers have no cap on the number of auto responders.
+* Regex triggers that repeatedly take too long to match are disabled automatically.
+See [Regex Match Triggers](#regex-match-triggers).

 # Placeholders/Variables